Participation

 Party at the Polls - Logo (2019)

-In partnership with USG, FSL, and Chicago Votes, SLCE is hosting a Party at the Polls on Thursday, November 3rd from 10am-4pm.
 This event will allow students the opportunity to share their thoughts on the upcoming elections, while playing games & activities, and can participating in the national campus democracy challenge.
 Not to mention – at the top of every hour, we “Parade to the Polls” and collectively #VoteTogether as we make our voices heard at the polling booth!

 Voter Participation on Campus Heading link